 After serving in the military, Emilio worked for the Postal Service as a Letter Carrier in San Francisco and Alameda.
 In the fall of 1998, he chose to enter Saint Gregory of Sinai Monastery as a Novice.
 As a Christian with interests in iconography (the ancient techniques of religious artwork and paintings), he had a vision to live a life of prayer and become an icon painter at the Bay Area monastery.
 When the monastery relocated to Lake County to a 285-acre mountain side property in Kelseyville he went with them.

 The monastery began building facilities in 2001 and Emilio was appointed Building and Facility Manager.
 In the fall of the same year the monastery acquired a 10-acre parcel that became the St. Gregory Olive Farm for which Emilio was asked to be Olive Mill Operator and Facility Manager.
 He has educated himself through books, classes and seminars and years of experience managing and operating the olive farm.
 When the monastery sold the Olive Farm and Mill to Chacewater in 2008, he worked closely with Paul to help train staff to farm and manage the olive trees.

-Emilio joined Chacewater full time this year and will continue to produce the finest extra virgin olive oil.
+Emilio joined Chacewater January of 2011 full time and will continue to produce the finest extra virgin olive oil.

 Just two years older than Chacewater’s Sierra Foothills Vineyard, Luke grew up working in the vineyards along side his two brothers and parents.
 Inspired by the Chacewater family’s hard work and a love for the land and vines where he grew up Luke is now managing sales in the Phoenix, AZ market and assisting with promotions in several of Chacewater’s East Coast markets.